vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 .. note::
    If you see a BitBake fetcher error, retry compilation to work around this error.
 If the issue persists, see :ref:`BitBake Fetcher Error <do_fetch_error_1>` for a solution.

-On a successful build of the ``qcom-wayland`` distributions, you can see the images at the following path:
+After a successful build of the ``qcom-wayland`` distributions, you can see the software images at the following path:

 ::

    # system.img is present at the following path
    <workspace_path>/DEV/LE.QCLINUX.1.0.r1/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image/*

-On a successful build of the ``qcom-robotics-ros2-humble`` (QIRP) distribution, you can see the QIRP SDK build artifacts at the following paths:
+After a successful build of the ``qcom-robotics-ros2-humble`` (QIRP) distribution, you can see the QIRP SDK build artifacts at the following paths:

 ::